 Can I Recover Damages If I’m Being Blamed for a Car Accident in Florida?

-Florida is a pure comparative fault state.
-Victims don’t lose their right to compensation if they’re partly to blame.
-Instead, your compensation can be reduced to account for your share of fault.
+Florida is a modified comparative fault state.
+Victims only lose their right to compensation if they’re mostly to blame.
+If you are only partly at fault, your compensation can be reduced to account for your share of fault.

 We’ll Fight to Recover Compensation for All of Your Car Accident Injuries